 Plusnet’s four-port wireless routers use ‘N’ series technology and are provided with all fibre and ADSL broadband products.

 These are free when customers sign up for a 12-month or 18-month contract on ADSL and fibre broadband products.

 Choose the Plusnet Unlimited product and you'll get free Plusnet Protect software, which is updated daily from its servers.

 Created by McAfee, the Plusnet Protect security package also includes spam protection and a personal firewall.

 Plusnet internet products also come with its parental controls tool, Plusnet SafeGuard.

-Customers with Plusnet broadband deals receive a default mailbox, with unlimited alias addresses included (subscription accounts receive an unlimited amount).
+Customers of Plusnet broadband receive a personal webmail account, which includes unlimited alias addresses included (subscription accounts receive an unlimited amount).